Adam Faith: Music career

-Despite the failure, Faith was becoming popular through television appearances.
-He became an actor by taking drama and elocution lessons.
-The script called for Faith to sing songs and, because Barry was arranging Faith's recordings and live Drumbeat material, the film company asked him to write the score.
-That was the beginning of Barry's notable career in film music.

 Faith's success on Drumbeat enabled another recording contract, with Parlophone.
-His next record in 1959, "What Do You Want?", written by Les Vandyke and produced by Barry and John Burgess, received good reviews in the NME and other papers, as well as being voted a hit on Juke Box Jury.
-This became his first number one hit in the UK Singles Chart, and his pronunciation of the word 'baby' as 'bay-beh' became a catchphrase.
+His next record in 1959, "What Do You Want?", written by Les Vandyke and produced by Barry and John Burgess, received good reviews in the NME and other papers, as well as being voted a hit on Juke Box Jury; This became his first number one hit in the UK Singles Chart, and his pronunciation of the word 'baby' as 'bay-beh' became a catchphrase.

-"What Do You Want?" was the first number one hit for Parlophone, Faith the only pop act on the label.
-With his next two single releases, "Poor Me" (another chart topper) and "Someone Else's Baby" (a UK No. 2), Faith established himself as a prominent rival to Cliff Richard in British popular music.
+"What Do You Want?" stayed in the charts for 19 weeks, was the first number one hit for Parlophone, Faith being the only pop act on the label.
+With his next two single releases, "Poor Me" went to number 1 in the UK, and "Someone Else's Baby" reached number 2, Faith had established himself as a prominent rival to Cliff Richard in British popular music.

-A UK variety tour was followed by a 12-week season at Blackpool Hippodrome in the summer of 1960 and an appearance on the Royal Variety Show.
-In October, he appeared in the film Beat Girl.

 Faith's next release was a double A-side single, "Made You"/"When Johnny Comes Marching Home", which made the top ten, despite a BBC ban for "Made You" for 'a lewd and salacious lyric'.
 His 1960 novelty record "Lonely Pup (In a Christmas Shop"), to coincide with his Christmas pantomime, gained a silver disc.
 His début album Adam was released on 4 November 1960 to critical acclaim for the inventiveness of Barry's arrangements and Faith's own performances.
 The material ranged from standards such as "Summertime", "Hit the Road to Dreamland" and "Singin' in the Rain" to more contemporary songs, such as Doc Pomus and Mort Shuman's "I'm a Man", Johnny Worth's "Fare Thee Well My Pretty Maid", and Howard Guyton's "Wonderful Time".